EL HUMOR EN LA LITERATURA EN LENGUA INGLESA

 Programs of study to which the module contributes: English & American Literature Level of the module: Honours Category in Major Program: Disciplinary Elective

-The expected and desired learning outcomes at the bachelor’s level include an advanced level of mastery of research skills applied to the written text that will allow students to achieve intellectual maturity as well as an initial experience of active professionalism within academia.
+The expected and desired learning outcomes at the bachelor’s level include an advanced level of mastery of research skills applied to the written text that will allow students to achieve intellectual maturity.

 3. Recomendaciones previas

 Prerequisite and co-requisite modules: None

 In addition to the general requirements, students may be expected to demonstrate an effective command of written English and some proficiency in discussing their reading (C1).

 4. Objetivo de la asignatura